t895/cconfig/README.md

 # cconfig
-Basic config reader/writer written in Rust.
+Basic config.ini reader/writer written in Rust.

 ## Usage
 This library provides a Setting struct to hold individual setting data and a Config struct that manages them and a corresponding file.
 Simply create a Config instance and add all of your settings to it.